Cray-HPE/docs-csm/install/Create_System_Configuration_Using_SHCD.md

 1. (`pit#`) Download the SHCD to the `prep` directory.

-    This will need to be retrieved from the administrator's Cray deliverable.
+    The SHCD is contained in the administrator's Cray deliverable.

 1. Validate the SHCD.